vikram-seagate/Lyve-Cloud-Solutions-Samples/tar-index-extract/README.md

 Done extracting ['one.txt', 'four.txt'] to C:\Users\akulkarni\tools\index-tar\output\tfile
 ```

-**Usage**
+## Usage
 ```
 The usage of the tool is as follows:

 usage: tar_tool.py [-h] [--tarfile TARFILE] [--path PATH] [--extract EXTRACT]
-                   [--outputpath OUTPUTPATH] [--bucketname BUCKETNAME]
+                   [--getrange GETRANGE] [--outputpath OUTPUTPATH] [--bucketname BUCKETNAME]
                    [--configfile CONFIGFILE]

 optional arguments:
-  -h, --help            show this help message and exit --tarfile TARFILE     Name of the tarfile that needs to be indexed --path PATH           Path to a directory containing tarfiles, all *.tar
+  -h, --help            show this help message and exit --tarfile TARFILE     Name of the tar file that needs to be indexed --path PATH           Path to a directory containing tarfiles, all *.tar
-                        files in dir will be indexed --extract EXTRACT     Comma separated list of the tarfile and files to be extracted from that tarfile --outputpath OUTPUTPATH
+                        files in dir will be indexed --extract EXTRACT     Comma separated list of the tar file and files to be extracted from that tar file --getrange GETRANGE   Comma separated list of the tar file, the range to be extracted from that tar file, and the destination filename
+  --outputpath OUTPUTPATH
                         Path to a directory where extracted files will be kept --bucketname BUCKETNAME
-                        Name of the S3 bucket to get data from --configfile CONFIGFILE
+                        Name of the bucket that containts the tar file --configfile CONFIGFILE
                         Path to config File
 ```